Personal safety and security

 - If someone follows you, change direction and go to a place where there are other people.

 - Respect your intuition.
 Don't allow rationality to override your 'sixth sense' - it could protect you.

 - Ensure your car is parked close to your building and in an area well lit once night falls.

-- If you feel concerned walking to your car at night, request an escort to your vehicle on 9479 2012
+- If you feel concerned walking to your car at night, call our Uni-Safe Service on 9479 2222 to arrange an escort to your vehicle.

-- Never leave your wallet, bag, laptop, purse or other items of personal property unsecured and unattended, even for one minute.
+- never leave your wallet, bag, laptop, purse or other items of personal property unsecured and unattended - not even for a minute